Centre withdraws offer to sell 52.98% stakes in Bharat Petroleum

 On March 7, 2020, the Department of Investment and Public Asset Management had invited bids for sale of the government’s stake in BPCL.
 Private companies with a net worth of $10 billion or more (over Rs 77,500 crore) were made eligible for the bidding process.

-The decision to disinvest the government’s stakes in BPCL, along with four other state-run companies, in November 2019.
-Three bids were received by November 2020 for buyout of the stakes in BPCL, according to PTI.
+In November 2019, the Centre had approved the disinvestment of the government’s stakes in BPCL, along with that of four other state-run companies.
+Three bids were received by November 2020 for the sale of BPCL stakes, according to PTI.

 On Thursday, the Centre said that due to the Covid-19 pandemic, the date for submitting expression of interest, or EoIs, had been extended multiple times.